-For those runners who pay close attention to pace running, whether competing in a 5K or marathon, that pace training can be the key to successfully completing the 26.2 mile endurance test that is a marathon.
-So why is pace running important in a marathon, and more importantly, how can you improve your pace training to prepare your body for the challenge?
+For those runners who pay close attention to pace running, whether competing in a 5K or marathon, pace training can be the key to completing the 26.2-mile endurance test.

 Running with pace, especially during the first half of a marathon, is vital to both completing a marathon and protecting your body from a severe depletion of resources or even injury.